-This document sets out the Policy of St James CofE Academy with respect to Admissions.
+This document sets out the Policy of Studley St Mary's CofE Academy with respect to Admissions.
 The Diocese of Coventry Multi Academy Trust (the MAT), is the Admission Authority for the academy.
 The Local Governing Body is delegated to act in respect of admissions on behalf of the MAT.